nicovanbentum/Raekor/README.md

 ### DX11
-Raekor started out as an experiment on switching between graphics APIs at runtime, which is why you will find a bunch of unfinished DirectX 11.
+Raekor started out 4 years ago as an experiment on switching between graphics APIs at runtime (I had no idea what I was doing lol), which is why you will find a bunch of unfinished DirectX 11.
 Source only.

 ### Ray Tracing in One Weekend
 ![image](https://i.imgur.com/7haNfzV.png)